Teaching Jobs - London and UK

 Note that you do not necessarily need a specific qualification or experience within SEN to teach special needs pupils.
 This can give you a chance to explore this type of work and develop your experience in this area if you wish.
 You may find that working with children with Special Educational Needs could be one of the most rewarding and memorable experiences of your trip!

-For day-to-day supply teaching pay rates can range from 129 to 208 pounds per full day for a fully qualified teacher.
+Day-to-day supply teaching rates can range from 129 to 208 pounds per full day for a fully qualified teacher.